 The Importance of Quick Action

 Removing wax from carpet can be done effectively with careful handling.
-Follow these detailed steps to ensure thorough and safe removal.
+Follow these detailed steps to find out how to remove wax from carpet to ensure thorough and safe removal.

 Step 1: Freeze the Wax